This morning, Star Pride is docked in St. George's, Grenada.

 After lunch, we spent most of the afternoon in the sun on Deck 8.
 And today, there's a LOT of sun.
 Actually, Rickee spends time in the sun, and I spend time under the umbrella.

-By late afternoon, the ship's crew was working hard to convert Deck 7 and 8 into a venue for tonight's signature Deck BBQ.
-Tables and chairs replaced the sun loungers.
+By late afternoon, the ship's crew was working hard to convert Decks 7 and 8 into a venue for tonight's signature Deck BBQ.
+Tables and chairs replace the sun loungers.

 Just as the sun was beginning to set, guests started to arrive for the Deck BBQ.
 We found a nice little table for two on Deck 8 overlooking the ocean.
 We were even able to snap some sunset photos.